COVID-19 pandemic in Iceland: Background

 On 12 January 2020, the World Health Organization (WHO) confirmed that a novel coronavirus was the cause of a respiratory illness in a cluster of people in Wuhan City, Hubei Province, China, which was reported to the WHO on 31 December 2019.

 The case fatality ratio for COVID-19 has been much lower than SARS of 2003, but the transmission has been significantly greater, with a significant total death toll.

 Timeline

 January 2020

-The Department of Civil Protection declared an uncertainty phase on 27 January in response to the unfolding outbreak of COVID-19 (known at the time by the provisional name 2019-nCov) in China.
+In response to the unfolding outbreak of COVID-19 (known at the time by the provisional name 2019-nCov) in China, on 27 January, the Department of Civil Protection declared an uncertainty phase, used to indicate that there is a suspicion that an event that affects public health is imminent.
 Targeted testing for COVID-19 started on 31 January in Iceland for persons determined at high risk for infection.

 February 2020

 On 28 February, Iceland confirmed the first case of COVID-19, an Icelandic male in his forties, who had been on a ski trip to Andalo in Northern Italy and returned home on 22 February; when he developed symptoms after his arrival, he was quarantined at Landspítali hospital in Reykjavík.
 Subsequently, The National Commission of the Icelandic Police declared an Alert Phase.